Submit now for the 2020 Anthology: (a) river rising, BIRDS and BLOOMS edition

 - NOTE: We have limited printed space in the Anthology; please submit early.
 We may publish some of the work on an online forum if we are unable to accommodate everyone in the print version.

 Please submit up to three works that resonate with the theme “Birds and Blooms.”
 We will choose at least one for publication as long as it fits our theme and our editorial guidelines.
 The submission fee is $30.
 This covers the expense of your own copy of the Anthology ($20 value) and a $10 screening fee.
 This fee helps us to cover some of the expenses of editorial production.
 If you’d like to pre-buy more copies of the Anthology or order more copies for friends and families, you can place your order through our website: Shop The Anthology.

-We will release the Anthology at the JaxByJax Literary Arts Festival on Nov.
-7 at the Main Library downtown.
-Save the date!
+We will release the Anthology at a special launch party in early November, date TBA.
 You will pick up your copy at the party and we will officially recognize your contribution.
 (Of course, that situation is fluid, depending on the pandemic situation.)

 Thanks to our Anthology team: Managing Editor Nan Kavanaugh, and Contributing Editors Jennifer Anderson, Dakota Boyer, Janessa Martin, Sharon Scholl, Amanda Millard, Nancy Murrey-Settle, and Interns Dahlia Kirov and Su Erkin-Taner, with proofreading by Amanda and Kate Hallock.
 THANKS TO THEM!

 If you want to support this important platform for women writers and artists in our community, please consider supporting us by making a donation in addition to your submission.
 You will also get special recognition at the JaxByJax event, an invitation to the VIP Party after the launch, and recognition in the Anthology.
 SUPPORT US HERE.